Mathematics

 Application Deadlines

-• Students resuming their studies and transfer students (application for a higher semester) can also enrol for the summer semester (December 1st - January 15th).
+• Students resuming their studies and transfer students (application for a higher semester) can also apply for the summer semester (1 December - 15 January).

 • Requirements for applications from non-EU countries: